doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $query = $em->createQuery('SELECT partial u.{id, username} FROM CmsUser u');
     $users = $query->getResult(); // array of partially loaded CmsUser objects

-You use the partial syntax when joining as well:
+You can use the partial syntax when joining as well:

 .. code-block:: php